Amirosimani/Machine_Learning_Pratt/README.md

 This course offers an introduction to machine learning as a practical tool that we can use, and as a technological field with social implications.
 We will learn about key concepts in machine learning; survey a few key machine learning techniques, such as supervised methods for machine learning (regression and classification), which attempt to map data onto desired outputs, and unsupervised methods (clustering and association), which attempt to find structure within data itself; use openly available tools to implement these techniques on text and image data; learn how to assess the effectiveness of different techniques on particular datasets; and discuss basic issues that confront all machine learning methods.

-Readings, class discussions, and hands-on sessions will be complemented by guest lectures (TBD) from machine learning practitioners.
+Readings, class discussions, and hands-on sessions will be complemented by guest lecturers (TBD) from machine learning practitioners.
 Students will be assessed via a final project developed throughout the course, in addition to the project proposal, presentation, class participation, and lab assignments.

 This syllabus is a living document; expect it to evolve over the course of the semester.
 All changes will be communicated in class and the updated syllabus will be uploaded on LMS.
 Since this is a new course, your participation and input will be crucial in shaping it to your needs.
 Feel free to ask questions and give feedback or suggestions, in person or via email, as we move into the semester.